rehamAbass/class3/class3/PITCHME.md

 ---
-This breaks our intuition, that the code is inherited by the subclasses.
+# Hiding
-+ However, it only affects cases where the superclass uses the hidden version, while you might expect it to use the overridden one.
++ It only affects cases where the superclass uses the hidden version, while you might expect it to use the overridden one.
-+ Hiding is not used a lot.
++ Hiding is not used a lot, and it's just better to avoid it.

 **Take care when it does happen!**

 ---